covid19-bh-machine-learning/master/report/paper.md

 |:--:|
 | *Distance tree from the best model, visualized using Interactive Tree Of Life (iTOL) ([@letunic_2019_interactive]).* |

 As expected SARS-CoV-2 has as nearest neighbours: Pangolin coronavirus [@lam_2020_identifying], SARS-Co-V, and Bat coronavirus.
-There are not apparent unexpected neighbours, and the most distant species from SARS-CoV-2 is the porcine Deltacoronavirus, which actually has been seen as related to SARS-Co-V in a recent study [@boley_2020_porcine].
-A possible explanation for these discrepancy could be attributed to the distance metric used in the evaluation of the tree,  which not incorporate the "importance" of each node in the tree.
+Apparently, no unexpected neighbours are present, and the most distant species from SARS-CoV-2 is the porcine Deltacoronavirus, which actually has been seen as related to SARS-Co-V in a recent study [@boley_2020_porcine].
+A possible explanation for these discrepancy could be attributed to the distance metric used in the evaluation of the tree,  which does not incorporate the "importance" of each node in the tree.
 More studies are needed to explore more sensible distance metric, and the resulting best phylogenetic trees.

 # Conclusion

 We recommend to include some discussion or conclusion about your work.
 Feel free to modify the section title as it fits better to your manuscript.

+### Continuous distributed representations

+The alignment-free approach shows promising features, including the ability to mirror the standard alignment methods in recognizing the nearest neighbours of a long sequence.
+The ideal behaviour was to be halfway between the classic phylogenetic trees and new information, and the tree distance used to assess the best model is crucial at this step.
+The Robinson-Foulds distance may have been too generic to grasp the details needed to be used as an objective function (the best model in this work is the one which minimizes the RF distance), and while _easier_ features are present, like the nearness to SARS-Co-V, bat and pangolin, more subtle similarities are still not caught.
+The reason for this, in our opinion, should be searched in the human made choices (_e.g._ objective functions and hyperparameter search strategies), not in the method itself, which has yielded promising results, mirroring classical results with an alignment-free approach.

 # Future work
 And maybe you want to add a sentence or two on how you plan to continue.
 Please keep reading to learn about citations and references.

 For citations of references, we prefer the use of parenthesis, last name and year.
 If you use a citation manager, Elsevier – Harvard or American Psychological Association (APA) will work.
 If you are referencing web pages, software or so, please do so in the same way.
 Whenever possible, add authors and year.
 We have included a couple of citations along this document for you to get the idea.
 Please remember to always add DOI whenever available, if not possible, please provide alternative URLs.
 You will end up with an alphabetical order list by authors’ last name.